findajay/PdfGenerator/README.md

 ## What and how
 This utility is will generate a new version with all its fields filled out on page 1 and page 2.

+## Pdf Library

+I am using iText 7 which is a library for creating and manipulating PDF files in Java and .NET. iText was written by Bruno Lowagie.
+The source code was initially distributed as open source under the Mozilla Public License or the GNU Library General Public License open source licenses.

+It was built on nearly a decade of lessons learned from iText 5 (and iTextSharp) development.
+It is a simpler, more performant and extensible library that is ready to handle the increased challenges of today's document workflows, one add-on at a time.

 ## How to run :
 There are two ways to run this utility either checkout source code from git-hub repository - https://github.com/findajay/PdfGenerator/tree/Development open it in visual studio and click F5 on system.